jordan89m/mirror/README.md

 Simply run get.sh and aria2 will handle bulk downloads efficiently.

+Currently this version does not handle checksums.
+Two reasons: A) Still learning stuff.
+B) My day-job's industry has been rocked by the pandemic and my free time is currently extremely limited.

 Tested on a 1000Mbps connection (roughly 140MB/s download capacity) and downloaded all required files in about 5-6 minutes.

 Original description below.